aspose-total/Aspose.Total-Products/total/en/cpp/conversion/mhtml-to-rtf/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export MHTML to RTF" h2="Render MHTML to RTF within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MHTML to RTF?</h2>

+MHTML (MIME HTML) is a web page archive format used to save web pages for offline viewing.
+It is a combination of HTML code and resources such as images, audio, and video.
+It is widely used for archiving web pages and email messages.
+However, MHTML is not suitable for editing or printing.
+Therefore, it is necessary to convert MHTML to RTF (Rich Text Format) for editing and printing purposes.

+<h2>How Aspose.Total Helps for MHTML to RTF Conversion?</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert MHTML to RTF in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert MHTML file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to RTF.
+Aspose.Total for C++ is a suite of file format automation libraries that enables C++ developers to convert MHTML to RTF in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert MHTML file format to DOC.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to RTF.
+Aspose.Total for C++ is a comprehensive suite of file format APIs that helps developers to create, manipulate, convert, and print documents without using any external applications.
+It supports a wide range of file formats, including PDF, Word, Excel, PowerPoint, Outlook, and more.
+Aspose.Total for C++ is a reliable and cost-effective solution for developers to automate their document processing tasks.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}